Kotlin/kotlin-wasm-examples/README.md

 ## Feedback & Questions

-Try examples, and share your feedback and ask questions in the Kotlin Slack [#webassembly](https://slack-chats.kotlinlang.org/c/webassembly) channel (if you’re not a member, [apply here](https://kotl.in/slack)) or in the twitter [@bashorov](https://twitter.com/bashorov).
+Try examples, and share your feedback and ask questions in the Kotlin Slack [#webassembly](https://slack-chats.kotlinlang.org/c/webassembly) channel (if you’re not a member, [apply here](https://kotl.in/slack)) or on Twitter to [@bashorov](https://twitter.com/bashorov).